abtzpro/QuaintQuanta/README.md

 - openAI for learning resources and generative AI research capabilities.

-- Google for their quantum computing learning resources and qauntum vomputing programming language.
+- Google for their quantum computing learning resources and qauntum computing programming language.

 - All of the fellow data scientists and AI engineers working in collaboration to achieve a mainstream revolutionary new quantum AI along with advancements in the field of AI and quantum computing.